andreasmhallberg/readingnotes/Ammon, 1986. Explikation der Begriffe ‘Standardvarietät’ und ‘Standardsprache’ auf normtheoretischer Grundlage.md

       - No concensus of definition of class.
 23
   3. Invariant
      - Similar to standardization of measurements, tools.
 27
-     - Dismisses this def. since there is variatino within standard varieties.
+     - Dismisses this def. since there is variation within standard varieties.
 28. [The argument has however been that standardvarieties have **less** variation.]
   4. Extended function ('Ausgebaut')
   5. Written language
      - phonetics part of standard but is not written.
 36